 Bethesda, MD 20814-3449

-The University of St. Augustine for Health Sciences has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
-In obtaining this approval, the university demonstrated that it complies with the ANSI/IACET Standard which is widely recognized as the standard of good practice internationally.
-As a result of their Authorized Provider accreditation status, the University of St. Augustine for Health Sciences is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET Standard.
+The University of St. Augustine for Health Sciences has been accredited as an Accredited Provider by the International Association for Continuing Education and Training (IACET).
+In obtaining this accreditation, the university has demonstrated that it complies with the ANSI/IACET Standard which is recognized internationally as a standard of good practice.
+As a result of the Accredited Provider status, the University of St. Augustine for Health Sciences is authorized to offer IACET CEUs for programs that qualify under the ANSI/IACET Standard.

 For more information, contact: